| home :: glossary

 Lift Chairs - Power lift chairs are designed to help move a person

+to a standing, seated, or reclined position.
 Lifting Cushions - Lifting cushions provide that extra lift needed

 to help an individual get in and out of an armchair by shifting their

+weight forward and pushing off gently with your arms and/or legs.
 Lifts for scooters - Many types of auto lifts are available to

 transport mobility scooters.
 Lifts are designed to transport scooters